rpadovani/rpadovani.com/_posts/2015-02-23-new-bacon2d-api.markdown

 sudo apt-get install qtdeclarative5-bacon2d1.0
 {% endhighlight %}

+If you have Ubuntu 14.04 or 14.10 you can add the Bacon2D repository to your
+system:

+{% highlight bash %}
+sudo apt-add-repository ppa:bacon2d-team/ppa
+sudo apt-get update
+sudo apt-get install qtdeclarative5-bacon2d1.0
+{% endhighlight %}

 Otherwise we need to take source and compile it:

 {% highlight bash %}